Ayessaaa/peppergram/README.md

 ## Introducing PepperGram
 Instagram for Pepper!
 The girl doesn't want her own instagram account rather she wants her own instagram.
 So I made the sassy bun the website :D

+This is a website dedicated for my rabbit pepper, and this is instagram inspired.
+This shows fun and random memories and pictures of pepper, with randon banters on her comment sections.
+This is how I think pepper would run her instagram account if she'll have the chance to HAHA

 ### Demo
 [Demo Link](http://peppergram.s3-website-ap-southeast-1.amazonaws.com/)